krzx000/fivem-utils/README.md

 # FiveM NUI Utils

-A package containing most of the most important functions and hooks for creating FiveM NUI in React.
+A package containing most of the most important functions and hooks for creating FiveM NUI.

 ## Version